 Which Banned Substances Are Addressed?

 NSF certifies products and inspects facilities for a range of banned substances identified by the World Anti-Doping Agency (WADA) and leading sports organizations, such as the National Football League (NFL), Major League Baseball (MLB).
-We test for over 270 stimulants, narcotics, steroids, diuretics, beta-2-agonists, masking agents and other substances.
+We test for 280 stimulants, narcotics, steroids, diuretics, beta-2-agonists, masking agents and other substances.